Park Tae-won (footballer)

-Park Tae-Won (朴 太煥, Park Tae-won) is a South Korean professional footballer who last played for the Singaporean club Singapore Armed Forces.
+Park Tae-won (born April 12, 1977) is a South Korean professional footballer who last played for the Singaporean club Singapore Armed Forces.

 Club career

 South Korea

 He began his football career with South Korean club Chunnam Dragons in 1999.
 He played only 1 league game with Chunnam.

 Singapore

 In 2001, Park moved to S. League in Singapore, and joined Jurong FC.
 He finished as Jurong's top goalscorer with 24 goals in his debut season.
 Throughout a three-year spell at Jurong, he scored a total of 44 goals.

 Park joined Balestier Khalsa in 2004, but he moved to Woodlands Wellington a year later.

 At Woodlands, he scored 40 goals in four seasons, and in 2008, became only the eighth player to score 100 goals in the S.League.

 From 2009, he joined Singapore Armed Forces.